Covid 19 coronavirus: Ingrid Leary confirms lockdown location on Waiheke Island

-Leary was quick to point out to the Otago Daily Times she had not breached any of the lockdown rules, after the issue was raised by a Twitter user on Friday night.
+Leary was quick to point out she had not breached any of the lockdown rules, after the issue was raised by a Twitter user on Friday night.

 READ MORE: